-Many branches lead off from the mainline to towns along the way, making great diversions if you have time to explore.
-The longest of these is the Leicester Line.
+Today, the Grand Union Canal is alive with pleasure boats, walkers, cycle trails, anglers and day trippers.
+As well as the impressive mainline, many smaller branches make great diversions if you have time to explore.
+The longest of these is the Leicester Line with its own brand at Welford.
 Others include the Aylesbury Arm, Market Harborough Arm and Northampton Arm.

 The Paddington Arm runs through a lively and attractive area of West London, full of bars, restaurants, shops, Middle Eastern cafes, juice bars and a terraced canalside seating area at Sheldon Square.